 Welcome to Scotland & Ireland

-Journey through Scotland and Ireland’s most vibrant cities.
+While journeying through Scotland and Ireland, see their most vibrant cities.
 Explore magnificent castles amidst breathtaking natural beauty.
-Both Scotland and Ireland are internationally renowned for their traditional music, steeped in lore and often featuring instruments such as the fiddle, bagpipes, harp, and guitar.
+Both Scotland and Ireland are internationally renowned for their traditional music, steeped in lore.
+Traditional Irish and Scottish music feature instruments such as the fiddle, bagpipes, harp, and guitar.
 World-renowned acts of many genres have emerged from the Irish and Scottish music scenes.
-You will have the opportunity to perform your own repertoire in spectacular, historic venues that have hosted generations of talented performers.
+When on tour, you will have the opportunity to perform your own repertoire in spectacular, historic venues that have hosted generations of talented performers.

 See tradition and modernity intertwine in Glasgow, Edinburgh, and Dublin.
 Tread in the footsteps of nobility as you tour Edinburgh and Stirling Castles.
-Enjoy the picturesque scenery of County Wicklow, known as the “Garden of Ireland.”
-Unveil rich history as you enjoy a concert tour of Scotland and Ireland, and let yourself by immersed in all they have to offer as you share your music with local people.
+What’s more, enjoy the picturesque scenery of County Wicklow, known as the “Garden of Ireland.”
+Unveil rich history as you enjoy a concert tour of Scotland and Ireland.
+Immerse your ensemble in all these countries have to offer as you share your music with local people.

 Depart North America for Edinburgh, Scotland.